spanishGab/easy-logging/README.md

-# Less logging
+# Easy logging

-Less logging is a simple logging library built with [pinojs](https://github.com/pinojs).
+Easy logging is a simple logging library built with [pinojs](https://github.com/pinojs).
 You can use it in two ways: as a simple console logger or as a context logger.

 1. [But what is the difference?](#but-what-is-the-difference)
 2. [Ok, but how does it works?](#ok-but-how-do-it-works)